hokujiro/hokujiro/README.md

 I'm currently working professionally as an Android Engineer (>3 Years experience)

 I'm creating an application for people with motivational issues, to help them create an organization habit based on motivational theories.
-It's Android-first, but iOS and Web is definitely in the plans.
+It's Android-first, but iOS and Web are definitely in the plans.

 I'm looking for collaborators :)